 March Check-In: Get Ready for Tax Season

-Get organized in March to avoid a last-minute rush to meet the tax-filing deadline in April.
+Get organized in March to avoid a last-minute rush to meet the tax-filing deadline.
 You should have already received tax forms such as a W-2 or 1099.
 Also, gather receipts and any other documents you need to file your tax return.
 “The more organized you can make this, the better chance you will get every deduction and credit that you qualify for,” said Nate Miller, president of Miller Retirement Group.

 April Check-In: Build — or Boost — an Emergency Fund

 If you got a tax refund, use it to get your emergency savings back on track, said debt relief attorney Leslie Tayne.
 Open a high-yield savings account and deposit your refund to start building enough cash reserves to cover at least three to six months’ worth of expenses.

 If you didn’t get a refund, review your budget to see where you can cut back to save more.
 “If you have direct deposited paychecks, consider asking your employer if you can set a portion of your paychecks to go directly into savings,” Tayne said.
 “If this isn’t an option, establish automatic transfers at your bank.”

 May Check-In: Look For New Sources of Income